release-tools/build-clerk/README.md

 * `buildPassed` - a build just passed
 * `branchStartsPassing` - a formerly failing branch just passed
 * `repository` - repository wide rules - good for setting maximum thresholds for things like failures on a branch
+* `pullRequestModified` - a pull request was created or updated
 * `pullRequestMerged` - a pull request was merged
 * `cron` - trigger action on a schedule - good for sending periodic summaries

 ### Actions

 With Clerk's DSL, you can perform arbitrary logic in response to build events.
-Once you've figured out how you want to react, you do things like:
+Once you've figured out how you want to react, you can do things like:

 * revert the offending commit
 * lock down the branch against further changes
 * trigger a rebuild of the branch - useful to help determine if you have a flaky test
 * publish a summary of a branch's health - useful in combination with the `cron` event for sending periodic status updates
+* post a comment on a pull request - helpful in conjunction with the `pullRequestModified` event for automating review steps
-* post an arbitrary message to a Slack channel of your choice, in case you need to notify people of something or cajole someone into action.
+* post an arbitrary message to a Slack channel, in case you need to notify people of something or cajole someone into action

 #### Performing vs. suggesting actions